ShaunJPartridge/Data-Analytics-Portfolio/Python/README.md

 # Python Projects
-This folder consists of all the projects I've done in Python.
+This folder consists of all of the projects I've done in Python so far.

 | Project | Description |
 |------------ | ------------|